Written by Victor Slabodchikov and Paul Ananth

 As we navigate the complexities of AI's impact on asset management, our journey continues with a closer look at ChatGPT Enterprise—a solution gaining traction this year that is designed to address the very challenges that have led to bans on its predecessor and limitations that narrowed adoption:

-AI hallucinations occur when AI models generate incorrect information but present it as true.
+A word of caution: beware of AI hallucinations AI hallucinations occur when AI models generate incorrect information but present it as true.
 This happens because these AI tools lack the ability to think critically or consider whether what they're saying makes sense.
 The computer effectively gets carried away trying to give user an answer without really understanding the question or the answer itself.
-Even with some precautions, mistakes will still happen – AI remains prone to errors.
+Even with some precautions, mistakes will still happen – AI remains prone to errors. |

 Enterprise-grade Security: ChatGPT Enterprise is designed to keep private data private.
 It addresses safety concerns by building its institutional knowledge, while being aware of the difference between internal, confidential, and public data.
 It comes with layers of security to protect sensitive in-house information.
 It’s intended to be taught or configured to comply with the required privacy rules and procedures.